Our Multicultural Community

 Find out more about what it means to be a Refugee Welcome Zone here.

-You can also request an interpreter when you visit Council Service Centres in person.
-Council is open 8am to 5pm Monday to Friday
+You can also request an interpreter when you visit Council Service Centres.
+Council is open 8am to 5pm Monday to Friday.

 Council has been initiating the publishing of information on languages other than English, or in plain English language for CALD communities.